yaswanthkumar02/30-Days-of-Java/README.md

 ### ✅ Day 3 - Largest of Three Numbers

 - Determines the largest number among three user inputs using Java.

+### ✅ Day 4 - Prime Number Checker**

+- Checks whether a given number is a Prime Number using Java.
+- Optimized by checking divisibility only up to `√n` using `Math.sqrt()`.

 More projects coming soon...